arbageant/logs_analysis/README.md

 # Running the Code
 To run the code, first use Vagrant to SSH into a virtual machine like the one described in the introduction.
-Then, run the following:
+Then, run the following:\
 $ python log_analysis.py

-Alternatively, you can run
+Alternatively, you can run\
 $ chmod +x log_analysis.py
-and then run the script with
+and then run the script with\
-./log_analysis.py
+$ ./log_analysis.py

 # Output
 The following three questions are answered in the ouptput of log_analysis.py: